 The Trade Deficit Is Up Under Trump

-Newly released trade data shows that the U.S. trade deficit has grown during the first year of the Trump administration despite the president's campaign pledges to reduce the deficit in his first year.
+After increasing in 2017 compared to 2016, newly released trade data from the first quarter of 2018 shows that the U.S. trade deficit has continued its upward climb during the second year of the Trump administration despite the president's campaign pledges to reduce the deficit.

-The North American Free Trade Agreement (NAFTA) deficit (excluding re-exports) has grown during the first year of the Trump administration after seeing a progressive decline from 2011 to 2016.
+The North American Free Trade Agreement (NAFTA) deficit (excluding re-exports) has grown during the first year of the Trump administration and start of the second year after seeing a progressive decline from 2011 to 2016.